supabase/auth/README.md

 Controls the duration an email link or OTP is valid for.

+`MAILER_TEST_OTP` - `string`

+Comma-separated `<email>:<otp>` pairs, for example `qa@example.com:123456`.
+Requests for a listed email use the fixed OTP and no email is sent, which is useful for app store review accounts and end-to-end tests.
+Emails are matched case-insensitively.
+Only the magic link / email OTP sign-in and signup confirmation flows honor test OTPs; password recovery, invites, reauthentication and email change always send a real email.
+Do not set this in production.

+`MAILER_TEST_OTP_VALID_UNTIL` - `string`

+ISO 8601 datetime (for example `2026-12-31T23:59:59Z`) after which `MAILER_TEST_OTP` is ignored.
+Defaults to no expiry.

 `MAILER_URLPATHS_INVITE` - `string`

 URL path to use in the user invite email.
 Defaults to `/verify`.